 last updated 26 March 2022

 The AS-2259 is a common US Military portable NVIS antenna.
 Because it is used by the military, it has a reputation of being the ideal antenna for this purpose.

 But often it (or attempted copies) may not be the best choice for ham use, because the military has specific requirements for NVIS antennas that hams normally don’t need to worry about.
 Let’s look at those to see why the antenna isn’t as good as it could be, and what we can do to improve it.

 The major shift to NVIS operation by the US military occurred in the 1960s, in conjunction with the war in Viet Nam.
 They had several specific requirements:

 - Operation from 2 to 12 MHz for use in the tropics.
-This resulted in the antenna being shortened to provide a good overhead pattern on 12 MHz, which reduces the efficiency below about 5 MHz or so.
+This resulted in the antenna being lowered and shortened to provide a good overhead pattern on 12 MHz, which reduces the efficiency below about 5 MHz or so.

 - Keep the height low to reduce visibility to the enemy.
 (This is not normally a concern for ham use.)

 - Keep the height low to make it harder for the enemy to DF the signal.
 (Not usually a problem for hams.)

 - Keep the height low to reduce ground wave radiation that can cause fading at short distances.
 (In most cases, that will be at distances that can be covered using 2m FM.
 And using an effective balun also reduces this problem.)